 Check out our comprehensive guide to Kampot for more information.

-Whilst there aren’t many places to stay within the abandoned village at the top of the park itself, there are some hotels that are open where you can spend the night.
+Whilst there aren’t many places to stay within the park itself, there are some hotels where you can spend the night.
+We don’t recommend them but if you’re super keen, here they are…

 Things to Do in Bokor National Park